 27. Sex Machines Museum:

 About The Sex Machines Museum: No you’re not in Amsterdam, there is actually a World-class sex machines museum right in the center of Prague.
-With an exposition spread over 3 floors are more than 200 mechanical erotic appliances as well as art, clothing, and objects from film.
-A trip to the museum really doesn’t really feel pornographic at all and ca be quite interesting.
-The craziest thing we saw while visiting was a steam powered mechanical dildo from the 1800s.
+With an exposition spread over 3 floors are more than 200 mechanical erotic appliances as well as art, clothing, and objects from adult films.
+A trip to the museum really doesn’t really feel pornographic at all and can be quite interesting.
+The craziest thing we saw while visiting was a steam-powered mechanical dildo from the 1800s.
 One of the most popular exhibits shows old erotic films that date back to the beginning of cinema.
-Two full length films from 1925 are on display and were said to have been personal made for Spanish King Alphons XIII.
+Two full-length films from 1925 are on display and were said to have been personally made for Spanish King Alfonso XIII.

 Hours: Daily 10am-11pm.
 Cost: 250Czk.
 Age Requirement: Must be 18 or over to enter.
 Website: (here).